awslabs/ec2-spot-workshops/content/using_ec2_spot_instances_with_eks/introduction/basics/concepts_objects_details_2.md

 * Ensures a pod properly runs to completion

 ### [Service](https://kubernetes.io/docs/concepts/services-networking/service/)
-* Maps a fixed IP address to a logical group of pods
+* An abstract way to expose an application running on a set of Pods as a network service

 ### [Label](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/)
-* Key/Value pairs used for association and filtering
+* Key/Value pair used for association and filtering